Integrated Sensing-Communication-Computation for Edge Artificial Intelligence: ISCC for Federated Edge Learning Tasks

 It has been demonstrated that the achievable performance of FEEL (e.g., test accuracy and convergence rate) critically depends on the quality and quantity of the training data available at edge devices, the spectrum resources, and the network topology of the underlying communication systems, as well as the computation resources available at the edge server and devices.
 Most of the existing studies on FEEL focuses on developing effective device scheduling, transceiver design, and knowledge distillation schemes to enhance the learning performance from the communication and computation perspectives, while assuming that the high-quality training data is readily available at each edge device.
 However, this assumption may not hold in many practical scenarios, where the data acquisition and model training processes occur simultaneously.
-In particular, to support ambient intelligence (e.g., extended human sensing and health monitoring) under the FEEL framework, the real-time data acquired by wireless sensing should be utilized for model training to learn responsive and up-to-date models, as shown in Fig. \ref{Fig:ISCC_FEEL}.
-Meanwhile, the sensing process also competes for the limited communication and computation resources, which makes it essential to consider holistic ISCC design for achieving efficient FEEL.
-Depending on the underlying communication technique, the digital and analog ISCC for FEEL tasks are elaborated in the following two sub-sections.
+In particular, to support ambient intelligence (e.g., extended human sensing and health monitoring) under the FEEL framework, the real-time data acquired by wireless sensing should be utilized for model training to learn responsive and up-to-date models, as shown in Fig. \ref{Fig:ISCC_FEEL}. {Specifically, during each training round of FEEL, a certain volume of data are first obtained via wireless sensing to capture the latest status of the sensing targets, and then utilized to train model parameters for identifying essential system characteristics.
+Meanwhile, considering holistic ISCC design is necessary for achieving efficient FEEL due to the coupling of resource consumption among data acquisition, local training, and model transmission.} Depending on the underlying communication technique, the digital and analog ISCC for FEEL tasks are elaborated in the following two sub-sections.